jabranr/lassi/README.md

 # Lassi
-PHP boilerplate for quick projects using Slim Framework and Illuminate Database.
+PHP boilerplate for quick projects using Slim Framework and Eloquent database.

 ![Lassi](https://cloud.githubusercontent.com/assets/2131246/10229125/66ff122e-686e-11e5-9351-d6e840c1917b.png)

-Lassi is a small PHP boilerplate to use <a href="http://www.slimframework.com/" target="_blank">Slim Framework</a> with <a href="https://github.com/illuminate/database" target="_blank">Illuminate Database</a> components &ndash; enabling you to quickly start building your PHP projects with an MVC design pattern and datastore in no time.
+Lassi is a small PHP boilerplate to use <a href="http://www.slimframework.com/" target="_blank">Slim Framework</a> with <a href="https://github.com/illuminate/database" target="_blank">Eloquent database</a> components &ndash; enabling you to quickly start building your PHP projects with an MVC design pattern and datastore in no time.

 > Warnning: Project is in alpha status.
 For more see [issues tracker](https://github.com/jabranr/lassi/issues).

 # Installation and Setup
 Install with [composer](http://getcomposer.org) `create-project` command.
-This will install Lassi and all of it's dependencies i.e. Slim Framework and Illuminate Database.
+This will install Lassi and all of it's dependencies i.e. Slim Framework and Eloquent database.

 ```shell
 $ composer create-project jabranr/lassi